codefellows/seattle-201n7/class-01-toolbelt--terminal--git/README.md

 By doing a few quick tests and exercises, as detailed below, ensure that students have functionality of all of the core pieces of their development environment:
 - Atom: type `atom` in the command line to verify that it opens properly.
 Command line tools may need to be installed.
-- Atom packages: Be sure that they have linter, minimap,and open-in-browser installed.
+- Atom packages: Be sure that they have linter, minimap, and open-in-browser installed.
 - Chrome: how to open the console
 - Git: enter `which git` in the command line to verify installation
 - Directory structure: Have students set up a directory at ~/codefellows/201/ in which they will store their classwork.
 Go over directory structure in general; compare to GUI.